reactabular/reactabular/README.md

 ...
-// bind context at getInitialState var createEditCell = cells.edit.bind(this);
+// bind context at getInitialState var editable = cells.edit.bind(this);

 ...

 {
     property: 'estimatedValue',
     header: 'Estimated value',
-    formatter: (estimatedValue) => parseFloat(estimatedValue).toFixed(2)
-    cell: createEditCell({
+    cell: [
+        editable({
             editor: editors.input(),
         }),
+        (estimatedValue) => parseFloat(estimatedValue).toFixed(2)
+    ],
 },
 ```

-After you have a declaration like this, the column cells will be editable.
-It is possible to set up custom formatting if needed.
-Both `editor` and `formatter` are optional so you skip either if you want.
+The simplest way would be just to provide an editor to a cell directly.
+In this case we take the approach further and combine it with custom formatting.
+As you can see, `cell` accepts a list of functions.
+If the editor gets triggered, it will override any possible formatting after it in the rendering queue.

 The library comes with a couple of basic editors.
 As long as you follow the same interface (`value`, `onValue` properties), your editor should just work with the system.